John Legend: 2008–2010: Evolver

-2011–2015: Touring years
+2011–2015: Federal lawsuit and 50-date tour

-On July 5, 2011, songwriter Anthony Stokes filed a copyright infringement lawsuit against Legend in United States District Court in the District of New Jersey, alleging that Legend's song "Maxine's Interlude" from his 2006 album Once Again derives from Stokes' demo "Where Are You Now".
+On July 5, 2011, songwriter Anthony Stokes filed a copyright infringement lawsuit against Legend in the United States District Court for the District of New Jersey, alleging that Legend's song "Maxine's Interlude" from his 2006 album Once Again derives from Stokes' demo "Where Are You Now".
 Stokes claimed he gave Legend a demo of the song in 2004 following a concert at the University of North Carolina at Chapel Hill.
 Legend denied the allegations, telling E!
 Online, "I never heard of his song until he sued me.
 I would never steal anyone's song.
 We will fight it in court and we will prevail."
 However, nearly 60,000 people took a TMZ.com poll that compared the two songs and 65% of voters believed that Legend's "Maxine's Interlude" is a rip-off of Stokes' "Where Are You Now".
 A year later, Legend confirmed that he settled out of court with Stokes for an undisclosed amount.

 Also in 2011, Legend completed a 50-date tour as a guest for British soul band Sade.
-In the San Diego stop, Legend confirmed that he was working on his next studio album and played a new song called "Dreams".
+In the San Diego performance, Legend confirmed that he was working on his next studio album and played a new song called "Dreams".
 Later, via his official website, he revealed the official title of the album to be Love in the Future, and debuted part of a new track called "Caught Up".
 The album has been executive-produced by Legend himself, along with Kanye West and Dave Tozer – the same team who worked on Legend's previous albums Get Lifted, Once Again, and Evolver.
 Legend has stated that his intention for the record was "To make a modern soul album – to flip that classic feel into a modern context."